LT7979/Auto-LJ-Transcriber/README.md

 # Auto-LJ-Transcriber
 This script (transcribeLJ.py) will automatically transcribe and format your .wav files to create a transcribed.csv fie in the LJ dataset format.

+Please make sure that you pip install the python requests module for this to work!!

 Place all of your .wav files to be transcribed in a folder named "wavs".
 The folder name is just an example but that is where the python script assumes they are.
 Folder structure should look like: